nio-blocks/timestamps/docs/elapsed_time_block.md

 Example 3
 ---

 When **Include Milliseconds** is `False`, incoming timstamps will be truncated to whole seconds.
 In this example, two timestamps are only 0.001 second apart, but the computed delta will be `1` because each timestamp was truncated to whole seconds before comparison.
-This is distinct from truncating the computed timedelta, in which case the result would have been `0`.
-Note that in this case, all values in the outgoing signal are integers.
+This is distinct from truncating the computed timedelta, in which case the result would have been `0`

 Configure the block: